 The degree of sharpness will vary depending on what you are viewing on the screen.
 Having a display with the proper level of sharpness is essential for any type of computer use, including video editing, gaming, and watching videos.

 Before changing the sharpness level to high, there are a few things you should bear in mind.
 High sharpness levels can affect or stress your eyesight and retina when seeing anything.
 Even though a high sharpness level can give you a crisper visual, setting it to maximum can also be overkill.
 Unless you need them on high for a specific reason, keeping them at a mid-to-low level is always preferable.

 For normal viewing experiences like browsing the internet, you should always take care to make the sharpness levels appropriate for you.
 So, what is a good sharpness level?
 Depending on the monitor you have, it’s recommended to keep your sharpness level between 50% to 0%.

-Does Resolution Effect the Sharpness of the Monitor?
+Does Resolution Affect the Sharpness of the Monitor?

 To a certain extent, yes, the resolution does affect the sharpness of the monitor.
 But, more importantly, the pixel density of your display is what determines your monitor’s sharpness, not just resolution.

 Resolution is the number of pixels displayed on a screen.
 When a screen displays more pixels, you get sharp, clearer, and more detailed visual quality.